AztecProtocol/aztec-packages/docs/docs/dev_docs/cli/updating.md

 Read on to learn about versioning and other commands.

-There are 4 components whose versions need to be kept compatible:
+There are three components whose versions need to be kept compatible:

 1. Aztec Sandbox,
 2. Aztec CLI,
-3. Noir compiler `nargo`,
-4. Noir framework for Aztec contracts `aztec.nr`.
+3. Noir framework for Aztec contracts `aztec.nr`.

-Aztec Sandbox, Aztec CLI and `aztec.nr` are using the same versioning scheme and their versions must match.
+All three are using the same versioning scheme and their versions must match.
-The Noir compiler `nargo` has its own versioning scheme and its version must match the compatible nargo version specified in Sandbox.

 ## Updating Aztec Sandbox